 Nearly 20 years later, the cod have still not recovered.
 Science also indicates that the ecosystem has substantially changed, meaning that the cod may never make a comeback.

 Fishing for orange roughy (also known as deep-sea perch) is a relatively new phenomenon - but one that has already led to severe decline of this long-lived deep-sea species.

 Some populations have been fished to commercial extinction in as little as four years.

-- Buy sustainable seafood.
 By purchasing MSC-certified seafood products, consumers, retailers, and traders are helping to encourage and reward responsible fisheries.
 Without the MSC label, your seafood may well stem from illegally fished or overfished sources.
-Take a look at our seafood guides today!

-- Donate to WWF to help support our fisheries and marine conservation work
+Help support our fisheries and marine conservation work today.